ldodds/socrata-layar/README.md

 http://socrata-layar.herokuapp.com/layar/uau9-ufy3;layerName=bathpublicark05
 ```

+*Note*: the framework has a simple web based interface to help you build these URLs.
+Here's [an example](http://socrata-layar.herokuapp.com/dataset/tgc7-2htd).

 There are a number of other configuration items in Layar which can help tailor the display and behaviour of your layer.

 ## Testing your Layar